Luck ManipulationРусская версия

 This is where luck-manipulation comes in.
 Luck manipulation is the act of controlling random decisions through input so that the results occur in your favor.

-How often does the game cycle the RNG?
+When does the game cycle the RNG?

 In order to be of any use, the game must cycle the RNG at least once when determining random events.
 However, there are differing approaches to when the game cycles the RNG.